motion-kit/motion-kit/README.md

 complicated layout we'll create a login page, with a 'Login' button and inputs for username and password.
 In this example, I will assign the frame in the `layout` method, instead of in the `_style` methods.
-This is purely an aesthetic choice, but we think it makes it easier to see how the views are organized if the frame code is in the layout.
+This is purely an aesthetic choice.
+Some people like to have their frame code in the layout method, others like to put it in the _style methods.
+I point it out only as an available feature.

 ```ruby
 class LoginLayout < MotionKit::Layout